archway-network/archway/x/cwica/spec/README.md

 #[cw_serde]
 pub enum SudoMsg  {
     Ica {
-        account_registered: Option<OpenAck>, // This endpoint is hit on the creation of the interchain account
+        account_registered: Option<AccountRegistered>, // This endpoint is hit on the creation of the interchain account.
+It will also include the address on the counterparty chain
-        tx_executed: Option<ICAResponse>,
     },
 }
 ```